-> - Hosting a monthly live Q&A. A great way to encourage more student engagement is to offer a chance for them to ask you questions live.
+- Hosting a monthly live Q&A. A great way to encourage more student engagement is to offer a chance for them to ask you questions live.
 Consider posting on your discussion board a call for questions.
-Then, you can hold a monthly Zoom meeting where you answer the questions posed by students.
+Then, you can hold a monthly live stream in your community where you answer the questions posed by students.

-> - Offer online coaching.
+- Offer online coaching.
 Another great way to rethink online course pricing is to offer opportunities like online coaching.
 This gives you a chance to meet with students one on one (or in small groups) and addresses their personal questions and goals in a more intimate setting.
 On top of that, it allows you to build deeper connections with your members.

 - Create a paid membership group.
 Another great avenue to consider in your online course pricing is a paid membership group.
 This group can be for students who are looking for help on more specific topics pertaining to the online course.
 Or it could simply be a community space that is added to the course.
 This is a great option to continue the longevity of your students’ engagement once they’ve completed your online course content.

 These are only the tip of the iceberg for features you could consider adding, but they are a good start.
 At the end of the day, adding new experiences to your online course will reengage existing students and entice new ones to join.